jeffvance/kube_vol_provisioning/README.md

 # Provisioning Gluster Volumes for Kubernetes

-The newvol.sh script performs the following:
+The *newvol.sh* script performs the following:

+* optionally creates a new gluster volume if the supplied volume does not exist in the trusted storage pool,
+* if the volume is new:
  * ensures that the underlying bricks are mounted on an xfs file system,
  * creates and starts a new gluster volume,
 * creates an endpoints  yaml file representing the glusterfs storage nodes,
 * creates a persistent volume yaml file representing the new storage capacity,
 * executes kubectl to make the new storage visible to kubernetes.